jasongraham/oldblog/_posts/2011-7-30-taking_the_scenic_route.markdown

 [Murphy]:http://en.wikipedia.org/wiki/Murphy's_law

-Think of all the metaphors for the unexpected happening in life the most common I hear are describing _life detours_, and _life throwing you a curve ball_.
+As I think of all the metaphors for the unexpected happening in life the most common I hear are "life detours", and "life throwing you a curve ball".
 Perhaps it's my aversion to road construction and baseball, but these don't seem like positive connotations.
 I can understand being upset that life doesn't go exactly the way that you had planned it, so perhaps these are appropriate for a great number of circumstances.
 But sometimes, the